Fashion & Technology (FASN) | Wilson School of Design

 FASN 1100 3 credits

 Students will examine the foundational elements and principles of design and their application in the creation of apparel.
-They will develop their ability to experiment with design in two- and three-dimensions through exploration of creative methodologies.
-Students will formulate solutions to basic fashion design problems, considering the human form, colour theory, and material application.
+They will develop their ability to experiment with design in two- and three-dimensions through exploration of creative methodologies and applications of critical thinking.
+Students will formulate solutions to basic apparel design problems, considering the human form, colour theory, and material application.

 Level: UG